vpcarroll15/college-football/README.md

 *home_field*=200, then we pretend as though the Finches are rated 1200.
 The Groundhogs retain their old rating of 1000.
 We then predict that the Finches have a ~75% chance of winning.

-If our optimization algorithm decides that home field advantage doesn't matter, then it can always set it to 0 and cancel it out of the model.

 ## Regression to the mean between seasons

-One final, important distinction between college football and chess is that every year in college football, the team becomes substantially different in the offseason.
+One final, important difference between college football and chess is that every year in college football, the team transforms in the offseason.
 Some years, a team gets a lot better; other times, it gets a lot worse.
 In general, though, we should expect some [regression to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean).
 (We have all been waiting for Alabama to regress to the mean for a long time...)
-I will address this with a parameter called *season_regression.*
+I will account for this with a parameter called *season_regression.*

 It works like this: if a team's strength is 1500 at the end of the season, and the average